hackshackers/hackshackers-hugo-content/hack-this-site/edit-a-page.md

 ## Your Pull Request

-You'll see a dialog like this to review your changes and confirm that you really do want to create a pull request.
+You'll see a dialog like this to review your changes and confirm that you really do want to create a [pull request][8].

 {{< figure alt="Create pull request dialog" src="/content-images/resources/create-pr.png" >}}